 An organization serious about optimizing its IT strategy should invest the time to undergo a financial modeling engagement.
 Whether this engagement is strictly internal or enlists the assistance of a third-party, it is imperative that the methodology be comprehensive, transparent and easy to follow.

 Nutanix Client Strategy Team

-The Client Strategy team at Nutanix performs in-depth financial modeling engagements for select clients and prospects without charge.
+The Client Strategy team at Nutanix performs in-depth financial modeling engagements for clients and prospective clients across the globe.
 All members of the team have extensive financial modeling experience.

 While we work for Nutanix, we approach our engagements with the same rigor and discipline as nonmanufacturer consultants.
 We provide a very transparent analysis that enables easy verification of the results.
 The analysis reports range between 20–25 pages and are suitable for presentation to CFOs and other senior management as well as to Boards of Directors.

 If you are interested in consulting with us for a financial modeling engagement for your organization, please contact your Nutanix rep or email me: firstname.lastname@example.org.

 The ROI of Nutanix Xpress.
 09/12/2016.
 Steve Kaplan.
 Nutanix.

 The ROI of Nutanix on Cisco UCS.
 08/18/2016.
 Steve Kaplan.
 Nutanix.